 May, 15.
 Edmund Kean, celebrated Shakespearean actor, dies aged 45.

 August, 28.
-The slavery abolition act, banning slavery throughout British colonies, receives royal assent.
+The Slavery Abolition Act 1833, officially abolishing slavery throughout British colonies, receives Royal Assent.
 Comes into force on 1 August 1834.

 Missing a date? if you know of any movements not covered here we would welcome letting us know, along with a reference to any source material so we can try to fill in the gaps.